-It is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance for all participants.
+The program, which runs from 10 June–21 July 2019, is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance with orchestra for all participants.

 A Brief Overview

-Our Young Professional Artists program is divided into four categories, each of which has different fee structures and varying starting dates:
+Our Young Professional Artists program is divided into five categories, each of which has different fee structures and varying starting dates:

 Marianne Cornetti Resident Artist Scholarship